opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_cluster_kubeconfig_v3.md

 # opentelekomcloud_cce_cluster_kubeconfig_v3

-Use this data source to get details about a cluster kubeconfig file from OpenTelekomCloud.
+Use this data source to get a cluster's kubeconfig file from OpenTelekomCloud.

 ## Example Usage